Dorothea of Mansfeld: Early life and family

 Dorothea of Mansfeld was a noblewoman, and one of the most famous female healers in Germany.
 She was born around 1493 and died in 1578.
 She was one of twelve children born to Count Philip of Solms-Lich and Adriana of Hanua Munzenberg.
 Dorothea's passion for medicine was influenced by her elder brother, Count Reinhard I of Solms-Lich, who was educated in medicine.
 Many of her family members were medical healers.
 This included her daughter (Dorothea of Schönberg), her niece (Anna of Hohenlohe), her daughter-in-law (Agnes of Solms), and her niece by marriage (Agnes of Solms).
 Dorothea married in 1512 to Count Ernst II of Mansfeld-Vorderort and had thirteen children.
 She became a widow at the age of 38 in 1531.
 Dorothea lived in the Mansfeld Castle with most of her family and children.
 While there, she possessed a well-stocked apothecary, a distilling house, and full garden of herbs and plants for her various recipes.
-The Mansfeld castle is located in Saxony-Anha, Germany.
+The Mansfeld castle is located in Saxony-Anhalt, Germany.
 Before her move to Saxony, her location, much like information on her early life, is unknown.
 Most documentation on the Mansfeld region before the 19th century has been lost.